(08) 9041 7520 merredin.college@education.wa.edu.au

 Extra-curricular

 Primary students enjoy a wide variety of excursions and incursions including cultural and sporting opportunities.
-Visits from musicians (Musica Viva), arts’ groups, the Science Road Show and numerous guest speakers provide variety and supplement the curriculum.
+Visits from musicians (Musica Viva), arts’ groups, and other road shows provide variety and supplement the curriculum.

 Year 10 to 12 students enjoy the social highlight of the year — the glitz and glamour of the Merredin College Ball.